Educational Counseling Services

 The National Guard offers many education benefits and services.
 Dedicated education counselors are available in every state to help answer questions, provide direction for education services, and walk soldiers through each process.

-Counselors understand the details of Federal Tuition Assistance and can make sense of your GI Bill questions.
-They can help you find a military-friendly school that offers your area of study and get you on course to complete your degree.
+Counselors understand the details of federal tuition assistance and can make sense of your GI Bill® questions.
+They can help you find a military-friendly school that offers your area of study and gets you on course to complete your degree.

-Army e-Learning — The Army's computer-based training system provides free access to over 1,500 information technology, business and interpersonal skills courses and personal mentoring.
+The Army's computer-based training system provides free access to over 1,500 information technology, business and interpersonal skills courses and personal mentoring.
 These courses are accredited and may provide transfer college credit and promotion points.
-For further info and to enroll, call 888-395-0014, ext.
-2620, or register online.
+For further info and to enroll, register at Army Knowledge Online (AKO).

-Dependent Resources — Dependents of National Guard Soldiers are eligible for a number of educational and counseling services at no cost.
-In addition, dependents may qualify for adult basic skills development and CLEP/DSST testing.
-Some GI Bill benefits may also be transferred from qualified Guard Soldiers to immediate Family members.
+Dependents of National Guard Soldiers may be eligible for a number of educational and counseling services at no cost.
+Some GI Bill benefits may also be transferred from qualified Guard Soldiers to immediate family members.

 For additional information about any of the National Guard's education counseling services, contact your state Education Services Officer (ESO).

 ''GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill."